act-rules/act-rules.github.io/_rules/block-collapsible-3e12e1.md

 [Technique SCR28: Using an expandable and collapsible menu to bypass block of content][tech scr28] does not have any requirements concerning the location of the [instruments][instrument] in relation to the [block of repeated content][] they control, hence this rule doesn't.
 It is likely a good idea to either keep each [instrument][] close to the start of the [block of repeated content][] it controls; or to group them all in one place near the start of the document.

-[Instruments][instrument] located after the block they collapse in reading order are likely not satisfying [Success Criterion 2.4.1 Bypass blocks][sc241], which this rule is designed for.
+[Instruments][instrument] located sequentially after the block they collapse are likely not satisfying [Success Criterion 2.4.1 Bypass blocks][sc241], which this rule is designed for.
 Thus, it is possible to pass this rule without satisfying [Success Criterion 2.4.1 Bypass blocks][sc241].

 ### Bibliography